JohnDuprey/CWAutomateStyles/README.md

 - Red/Green Colorblind: Changes all of the Green to blue and Red to Orange
 - Dark Reader Invert Icons: Inverts the colors of all icons while using [Dark Reader](https://darkreader.org/)
 - Text fixes for CW Automate Web, force script logs to be pre-wrap, add ellipsis for long text fields in overview with overflow wrap on hover, and use Roboto Mono font for command output
+- CW SSO Down - Turn this on for our weekly outage of ConnectWise SSO to allow the web client to continue to work

 ## Instructions
 1. Install the Stylus extension for Chrome/Firefox/Opera